Ed Brubaker: Film and television work

 In March 2009, Brubaker premiered his web series Angel of Death on Crackle.
 Brubaker made a cameo appearance in the 2014 film Captain America: The Winter Soldier, playing the Winter Soldier's handler.
 In 2016, Brubaker joined the writing staff for HBO's Westworld.
 He co-wrote the episode "Dissonance Theory" with Jonathan Nolan.

 In 2019, Brubaker partnered with Nicolas Winding Refn to produce Too Old to Die Young, a 10-part neo-noir miniseries for Amazon.
 In 2022, it was announced that Brubaker would serve as head writer and executive producer on the animated series Batman: Caped Crusader.
 In 2023, Criminal was announced to be in development at Amazon Prime Video with him serving as writer, executive producer and showrunner.
 A year later, in 2024, the series was ordered to series with Jordan Harper joining as co-showrunner and Phillips as executive producer.

 Personal life

 Brubaker lived previously in Seattle, with his wife, Melanie.

 Brubaker currently lives in Los Angeles with his wife and dog.

+In August 2026, ljaaz Noohu, the former production assistant of Criminal, filed a lawsuit against Brubaker for sexual, racial, national origin, and religious harassment in the workplace.
+Two weeks later, representatives of Amazon filed a demurrer against Noohu, accusing him of unprofessional and arrogant behavior while on set, while also defending Brubaker.
+The defense branded Nuhoo as an "opportunist" who, before his firing from the production of the show, had sent an email to higher-ups demanding to be made an Executive Producer, despite an allegedly exceptionally poor work ethic, which led to his termination.
+Members of Criminal's production staff had previously claimed this in the comments of Deadline's original article.
+The entirety of Amazon's filing is currently linked in the Deadline article and is available for public reading via PDF file.